To Top

 • Watch weather forecasts and predict how weather will affect games.

-• See how much of an impact starting pitching has on MLB games and begin to understand why starters are listed on odds boards and why sportsbooks base lines on pitching.
+• See how much of an impact starting pitching has on MLB games and begin to understand why starters are listed on odds boards and why books base lines on pitching.

 • Go line-shopping.
-Looking at the prices for a bet you like at every licensed Michigan sportsbook you can will save you money over the course of the season.
+Looking at the prices for a wager you like at every licensed Michigan site you can will save you money over the course of the season.

 • Avoid chasing losses, or you’ll go broke.
-Instead, stay consistent with your bets and amounts.
+Instead, stay consistent with your wagers and amounts.

 • Keep the reality of statistics in mind, and use information and data to pick winners.

-• Finally, sports betting and too much booze is a bad idea.
+• Finally, pairing wagering with booze is a bad idea.
 There’s no use blowing your bankroll when your judgment is impaired.

 AP Photo/Paul Sancya